“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 Thackeray returned to his bedtime preparations.
 Johnson put his radio away and rolled out his futon.
 Gordon finished his conversation with Brown and cleared off his desk.
 Thackeray began undressing.

-“Pull your pants on.
-You have a visitor in about five minutes.
+“Pull your pants up.
+You’ve got a visitor in five minutes.
 Kumiko.
-Did you know that Taylor’s birthday is next Tuesday?
-I didn’t either.
-Well, she found out about zone conference and wants one of us to bring him a present.
+Did you know Taylor’s birthday is next Tuesday?
+Me neither.
+She found out about zone conference and wants us to bring him a present.
 I figured you were the most qualified.”

 “Gee.
 Thanks.”